BloomTechBackend/bd-team-project-support-zebra/project_documents/design_document.md

 ## SPS Service
 ### 6.5 Create Service EndPoint
 * Accepts POST requests to /Services
-* Accepts data to create a new service with a provided serviceId, serviceName, serviceTypeCost, category, serviceType, and status.
+* Accepts data to create a new service with a provided serviceId, uaId, description, serviceTypeCost, category, serviceType, and status.
 Returns the new service, including a unique serviceId assigned by the SPS service.
 * We have a utility class with a validation method, and a method to generate a new, unique user serviceId.
 * For security concerns, we will validate that the provided serviceId and service name do not contain any invalid characters: ``` "'\ ```
 * If the serviceId and service name contains any of the invalid characters, will throw an `InvalidAttributeValueException`.
-* This API must create the user account with an empty list of inbox.
 * ![Sequence Diagram Here!](images/design_document/createService.PNG)
 ### 6.6 Get Service EndPoint
 * Accepts GET requests to /Services